Head Injuries & Stroke

 The more severe vision problems are obvious, the person complains of double vision, or words moving on the page.
 The problem is the more subtle vision problems which can have a wide variety of symptoms such as headaches, dizziness or nausea, motion sickness or even difficulty with balance or movement.

-Dr. Christensen provides vision evaluation & treatment for vision problems relating to stroke and acquired brain injuries including visual field loss.
+We provide vision evaluation & treatment for vision problems relating to stroke and acquired brain injuries including visual field loss.

 There are a variety of symptoms which are involved in Post Trauma Vision Syndrome, including:

 - Poor reading comprehension

 If you or a loved one has had a head injury, it would be wise to schedule an appointment with us to determine if some subtle vision problems may interfere with the recovery process.
 The good news is that most vision problems relating to head injury can be helped.